 It can be very handy to open a bank account in France, in particular for paying bills (electricity, telephone, rent) and subscriptions (transportation, Internet).
 You will also be able to cash any wages you receive and it's easier to be reimbursed for healthcare expenses.
 A French payment card also lets you pay for most things so you don't have to carry large amounts of cash with you.

-Compare what the different banks offer before opening a bank account.
+Compare what the different banks offer.
 The costs of the bank card, international transfers and cash withdrawals abroad may vary noticeably from one bank to another.

 Your food budget